Restaurants. Hotels. Laundromats. Households. All have fallen victim to spontaneous combustion caused by towels.

 Spontaneous combustion is a phenomenon that occurs when a combustible material rises in temperature and reaches an ignition point through rapid oxidation.

 Like every type of fire, spontaneous combustion needs these three elements to take place:

 Towels and rags, when clean and uncontaminated, do not necessarily pose any risk of spontaneous combustion.
-The exposure to oily substances, e.g. grease from auto repair shops, massage oils, cooking oils, etc., turn these everyday items into massive fire hazards.
+Exposure to oily substances, e.g. grease from auto repair shops, massage oils, cooking oils, etc., turns these everyday items into massive fire hazards.
 Here’s how:

-Improper washing.
 Oil is notoriously difficult to wash off any fabric.
-Any residue of oil on used towels after washing become fire hazards, and placing them in a heated dryer only makes the conditions for spontaneous combustion worse, running the risk of the towels and rags bursting into flames inside the dryer itself or in storage.
+Any residue of oil on used towels after washing becomes a fire hazard, and placing them in a heated dryer only makes the conditions for spontaneous combustion worse, running the risk of the towels and rags bursting into flames inside the dryer itself or in storage.

 How to Prevent Spontaneous Combustion of Towels and Other Linens